 Snowflake’s billing model is based on individual warehouse usage.
 Warehouses come in several sizes (X-Small, Small, Medium, Large, X-Large, etc.).
 The cost and server/cluster number for all of these sizes vary drastically.
-Base pricing for an X-small Snowflake warehouse at approximately 0.0003 per second or one credit hour.
-The on-demand version of Snowflake Standard Edition begins at $2 per credit.
+Base pricing for an X-small Snowflake warehouse starts at approximately 0.0003 credits per second or one credit per hour.
+The on-demand costs for an X-Small warehouse on Snowflake Standard Edition begins at $2 per credit.

 With each increase in warehouse size, the pricing or credit usage doubles.
 Snowflake does offer several plans to pre-purchase credits based on usage.
 In most cases, the pre-purchase capacity plans offer lower rates compared to the on-demand price.
 However, credit costs vary substantially depending on the business tier.
 On-demand storage costs for Snowflake begin at $40 per month and $23 per TB for upfront customers.